-from the good-for-them dept
+from the that's-not-what-government-is-supposed-to-do dept

 Sheriff Dart may continue to use Craigslist's website to identify and pursue individuals who post allegedly unlawful content...
 But he cannot sue Craigslist for their conduct.Sheriff Dart may not be suing again, but it appears he has not learned his lesson yet.
 Of course, after being hassled by a number of law enforcement officials with no legal authority, like Dart, Craigslist eventually shut down any section of its site that might have been used for prostitution.
 And, just as we predicted, the prostitution just moved onward to another site, Backpage.com.
 And, of course, the same law enforcement officials suddenly freaked out over Backpage -- even though, yet again, the law is pretty clear that Backpage is not liable.

 So, now, Thomas Dart is back again, this time without a lawsuit, but using his position as a law enforcement official to strong-arm payment companies into no longer working with Backpage: